DataSperling/p-values-from-the-null-distribution/README.md

   unlist
 ```

-We can see the difference in means of the two groups like this:
+We can see the difference in experiemntal means of the two groups like this:

 ```
 # difference in control and treatment mean masses